larsnaess/HEMS-contribution/README.md

 This repository contains code for assembling and analysing data for the project:
-*"Assessment of clinical and logistical contribution in a Norwegian Helicopter Emergency Medical Service using integrated data: A retrospective observational study"*
+*"Assessment of clinical and logistical contribution in a Norwegian helicopter emergency medical service using integrated data: A retrospective observational study"*

 Published work can be found here: [insert link]